Skip to main content

 What Is Resource Management Software?

-At its core, resource management software is used for tracking, forecasting, and managing the use of resources within a company.
+Resource management software is a platform that brings together features for tracking, forecasting, and managing the use of resources within a company.
 This can include anything from materials and equipment to people and finances.
-It offers spreadsheets and templates within a customizable dashboard that will help to enhance team collaboration for better project planning.

 Common Features of Resource Management Software